 With this new timeline failing to live up to its potential, it became all the more apparent that the Laurie Strode saga was always a trilogy anyways.
 From a narrative perspective, if you are looking for a clear cut, beginning, middle, end, and a character arc that is emotionally satisfying, Halloween, Halloween II, and Halloween H20: Twenty Years Later is the only definitive timeline to follow.
 In saying that Halloween is a trilogy, that doesn’t mean that other narratives couldn’t be vastly more interesting.
 I’m just working with what I’ve got here.

 The original Halloween set a bar that, if we’re all being honest, no other horror film has been able to top in the same specific way.
 Halloween was able to transcend the genre.
 It’s just plain good cinema and its simplicity will always be its best asset.
 It’s small things that give Halloween the depth it has.
-Like Laurie, Annie, and Lynda on their walk home from school, and I’ve yet to find a moment in movies that I love as much as seeing Laurie walk across the road to the Wallace house.
+Like the amount of character development we get between Laurie, Annie and Lynda on a simple walk home from school, and I’ve yet to find a movie moment that I love as much as seeing Laurie’s iconic walk across the road to the Wallace house.
 If we’re looking at it as the first entry of this trilogy, it sets up a well fleshed out world and, like Star Wars: A New Hope, first and foremost, works on its own before having to be part of a series.

 Halloween H20 is by no means a perfect film, but coincidentally the most important entry here.
 Coming just two years after Scream pumped new interest into horror, H20 was clearly attempting to adopt that model in some form and cash in on the new craze.
-In retrospect, it couldn’t be any more dated if it tried (Creed is on the soundtrack).
-H20 has forgettable, severely underdeveloped teens, one of the worst Michael’s of the entire series, multiple (horrible) masks (including a truly awful CGI attempt at one), and apparently Michael can see now even though Laurie shot his eyes out and he doesn’t seem to have many scars for someone who was burned alive.
-But its most redeeming quality and the reason it earns its place as the rightful concluding chapter to the trilogy comes from the believable and well-earned ending arc it gives Laurie Strode.
+In retrospect, it couldn’t be any more dated if it tried.
+Creed is on the soundtrack for crying out loud.
+H20 has forgettable, severely underdeveloped teens, one of the worst Michael’s of the entire series, multiple (horrible) masks (including a truly awful CGI attempt at one), apparently, Michael can see now even though Laurie shot his eyes out and he doesn’t seem to have many scars for someone who was burned alive.
+But its most redeeming quality, and the reason it earns its place as the rightful concluding chapter to the trilogy, comes from the believable and well-earned ending arc given to Laurie Strode.
 This arc saved the Halloween franchise.